ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 - a boolean.
 When set to `true`, the user is allowed to perform the action.
 - an object that describes a function (we call it "closure").

-A closure enables to set a role's policy according to some execution context.
+A closure enable to set a role's policy according to some execution context.
 For example, if we need to allow users to update only their own document, it can be done with this sample role:
 ```js
 var role = {